 - 1/2 lb fresh/defrosted raw shrimp

-- 4 ounces quality* lump crab meat, shredded
+- 4 ounces quality* lump or claw crab meat

 - 1-2 TBSP butter

 - 1/2 cup finely diced green bell pepper

 - 1/4 cup finely diced celery (optional but tasty!)